GoogleCloudPlatform/cloudml-samples/boston/README.md

-# Predict House Prices

-_**Logistic Regression**_

-### Overview

-This is an example of a regression problem.
+<h1>Overview</h1>
+This code implements a Regression model using the Google Cloud platform.
+It includes code to process data, train a TensorFlow model and assess model performance.
 This guide trains a neural network model to predict house prices based on different features.

-### Keras model in CMLE

-This sample runs both as a standalone Keras code and on Cloud ML Engine.

-We aim to predict the output of a continuous value, like a price or a probability.

-## Dataset
+#
+* **Data description**

 We'll use the
 [Boston Housing dataset](https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html)
-This dataset contains information collected by the U.S Census Service concerning housing in the area of Boston Mass.
+This dataset contains information collected by the U.S Census Service concerning housing in the area of Boston MA.
 It was obtained from the StatLib archive (http://lib.stat.cmu.edu/datasets/boston), and has been used extensively throughout the literature to benchmark algorithms.
 The dataset is small in size with only 506 cases.